azat-co/fullstack-javascript/chapter3/chapter3.md

 it.
 In your terminal window, navigate to the project folder that you would like to push to GitHub.

-1. Create a local Git and `.``git` folder in the root of the project
+1. Create a local Git and `.git` folder in the root of the project
     folder:

 	`$ git init`